jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

     url: https://www.assurant.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include open-source software, managing his home testing lab, and meteorology.

 # Interests to show in About widget
 interests: